Kitware/VTK/Rendering/OpenGL2/glsl/readme.txt

 //VTK::Normal::Dec  - declaration any uniforms/varying needed for normals
 //VTK::Normal::Impl - Implementation of shader code for handling normals

-All shaders should start with the folowing line
+All shaders should start with the following line

 //VTK::System::Dec